 One of the best things about being a mummy-to-be is being showered with gifts by your loved ones.
 However, what to do at a baby shower is probably the number one question on the mind.
 There are many baby shower ideas, themes, and games to choose from.
 This makes it very easy to get overwhelmed by everything.
 Planning one of the most important celebratory days can be daunting.
 No one has the time to sift through countless websites, trying to put together the perfect party.
 Still, it doesn’t have to be stressful.
-Our guide will help you throw a fun and special celebration, whether you’re the expectant mum or planner.
+With the help of Jess Martin, party planning expert at Ginger Ray we have curated this guide that will help you throw a fun and special celebration, whether you’re the expectant mum or planner.

 What is a baby shower?